Emmy002015/Emmy002015/README.md

 - 👋 Hi, I’m @Emmy002015
-- 👀 I’m interested in front-end, backend, UI UX, Data Analystics.
+- 👀 I’m interested in frontend developement and its associaed tools/technologies
 - 🌱 I’m currently learning front-end, data analytics
 - 💞️ I’m looking to collaborate on front-end
 - 📫 How to reach me: Twitter @emmi_joe, facebook.com @emjoe0